 All tickets are sold first come, first served.
 There are no assigned seats.

 Where can I buy tickets?

 You can purchase your tickets online through Eventbrite, or upon arrival at Industry Depot, located off Route 251.
 We accept cash, charge, and debit cards.
-Fares are $10.00 for adults (18+), $8.00 for youth (5-17) and seniors (65+).
-We are proud to offer a military discount (with I.D.) fare of $8.00.
+Admission varies depending on the event.
 You can also upgrade your ticket to ride round-trip in the locomotive with the engineer!
 We call it a Cab Pass, and we only sell four per departure.
 Available for $5.00 each at the ticket window, first come, first served.
 Special Event pricing applies for certain special events, please check out web site for details.

 What is a Cab Pass?